aws-solutions/media-exchange-on-aws/README.md

 ### Add a publisher

 1. Login into MediaExchange account using the ConsoleUrl to launch ServiceCatalog portfolio manager.
-This URL is available in the stack outputs section of the MediaExchange CloudFormation stack.
+This URL is available in the stack outputs section of the MediaExchange-On-AWS CloudFormation stack.
 1. The page should list out three products from AWS Solutions Library.
 Use _publisher_ to onboard an account that can share assets through MediaExchange
 1. Click on _publisher_ and then click launch product button.
-1. Enter a product name eg. mediaexchange-publisher-studio.
+1. Enter a product name eg. mediaexchange-poc-publisher.
 1. Enter a name for publisher.
 This is used for identifying the publisher in the MediaExchange and will be used to link up to a subscriber.
 1. Enter the AWS Account Id of the publisher account.
 See [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) to find account id.
 1. (Optional) add tags to resources by specifying them as key-value pairs.
 1. Clink launch product.
 1. Wait for service catalog to finish deploying the product.

 ### Add a subscriber

 1. Login into MediaExchange account using the ConsoleUrl to launch ServiceCatalog portfolio manager.
 This URL is available in the stack outputs section of the MediaExchange CloudFormation stack.
 1. The page should list out three products from AWS Solutions Library.
 Use _subscriber_ to onboard an account that can receive assets through MediaExchange
 1. On the product list screen, click on _subscriber_ and then click launch product button.
-1. Enter a product name eg. mediaexchange-subscriber-ott.
+1. Enter a product name eg. mediaexchange-poc-subscriber.
 1. Enter a name for subscriber.
 This is used for identifying the publisher in the MediaExchange and will be used to link up to a publisher.
 1. Enter the AWS Account Id of the subscriber account.
 See [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html#FindingYourAWSId) to find account id.
 1. Enter the Canonical User ID of the subscriber.
 See [here](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId) to find Canonical Id.